ethereumclassic/ethereumclassic.github.io/content/blog/2022-11-30-the-difference-between-blockchain-software-and-blockchain-protocol/index.md

 However, whether these software applications are simply just clients is a necessary topic to explore.

-This will be the subject of our next video.
+This will be the subject of our next article.

 ---